88simon/solscan_hotkey/README.md

 Just hover over each and press F13 three times.
 The transaction list now shows only novel counterparties.

+**Multi-tab workflow:**
+- Tab 1: Analyze whale A with exclusions for DEXs
+- Tab 2: Analyze whale B with exclusions for exchanges
+- Switch between tabs freely - each maintains its own filters
+- F13 always works on the currently viewed tab

 **Use cases:**
 - Filter out known DEXs and focus on direct wallet-to-wallet transfers
 - Exclude your own addresses when analyzing trading patterns
 - Remove exchange deposits/withdrawals to see OTC activity
+- Analyze multiple wallets simultaneously with different exclusion sets

 ### Telegram Monitoring (Phase 1 MVP)